 - 4 Burritos

 Break eggs into a bowl and whisk.
 Set aside.
 Heat 2 Tbsp. of oil in a pan and gently fry the onions until translucent.
 Add the chorizo and salt and pepper to taste.
 Fry for 2 minutes.
 Spoon chorizo mixture onto the burritos.
-Put the pan back on the coals and add the two remaining tablespoons of oil and scramble eggs.
+Put the pan back on the coals or charcoal grill and add the two remaining tablespoons of oil and scramble eggs.
 Arrange on the burritos with the sliced avocado and BAM!
 You’ve got yourself a badass breakfast burrito.

 Tips: If you are making this dish in the first couple of days of your trip, add cheese and salsa.
 Add chili flakes or hot sauce for a little spice.
 For a vegetarian option, omit the chorizo and substitute fried tofu.
 If you are making this dish on the last few days of your trip, pack an avocado that isn’t ripe so it can ripen while you travel or substitute this for salsa.